Kur0N3k0/ida-pro-mcp/README.md

 LLMs are prone to hallucinations and you need to be specific with your prompting.
 For reverse engineering the conversion between integers and bytes are especially problematic.
 Below is a minimal example prompt, feel free to start a discussion or open an issue if you have good results with a different prompt:

-> Your task is to analyze a crackme in IDA Pro.
+> Your task is to analyze a CTF challenge in IDA Pro.
 You can use the MCP tools to retrieve information.
+All tools must execute using proxy_call except session tools.
-In general use the following strategy:
+> In general use the following strategy:
 > - Inspect the decompilation and add comments with your findings
 > - Rename variables to more sensible names
 > - Change the variable and argument types if necessary (especially pointer and array types)